aautar/graphpaper/README.md

 # GraphPaper

 GraphPaper helps with creating 2D, interactive, workspaces for web applications.
-It isn't an "out of the box" solution; GraphPaper handles transformations and interactions of objects, markup and styling of those objects are left to the caller.
+It isn't an "out of the box" solution; GraphPaper takes over handling transformations and interactions of objects, but markup and styling of those objects are left to the caller.

 ![graphpaper-connector](https://user-images.githubusercontent.com/12861733/33002147-358957a8-cd80-11e7-89ae-1b211c0eb2db.png)